 Skip to content

-Let’s take a look at everything Carolina Gull, from coordinating colors to dupes in other brands.
+Let’s take a look at everything Carolina Gull, from coordinating colors to dupes from other brands.
 (And of course, see it in some real homes!)

 Carolina Gull Swatch beside picture of gray gulls in a blue sky

-Like most greens, Carolina Gull looks far more green in real life than it does on the swatch.
-You could almost be fooled into thinking it is equal parts gray and green, but as you will see in a moment, it is definitely green.
+Like most gray greens, Carolina Gull looks far more green in real life than it does on the swatch.
+You could almost be fooled into thinking it is equal parts gray and green, but as you will see in a moment, it is definitely green on the wall.

 I would say that Carolina Gull is a pretty accurate sage color, with a bit more life and brightness than other options.